Khawlasidaoui/kickstarter-analysis/README.md

 To visualize what role a campaign's Launch Date plays in its outcome:
 1. We first made sure the data was in a readable format and converted Unix Timestamps to Date format using the following equation:

-2. Used Year() fundtion on the converted Launch Date column to extract the year.
+2. Used Year() function on the converted Launch Date column to extract the year.
-3. Create a pivot table based on "parent Category" and "Years", then filter the category to "theatre".
+3. Created a pivot table based on "parent Category" and "Years", then filter the category to "theatre".
-5. Create a line chart from the pivot table to visualize the relationship between outcomes and launch month.
+5. Created a line chart from the pivot table to visualize the relationship between outcomes and launch month.

 ### Analysis of Outcomes Based on Goals